cromagn/metis-reaction-protocol/docs/index.rst

 Device Overview
 ---------------

-The METIS Reaction Lights are portable, sensor-equipped training devices utilized primarily in sports performance and neuro-training contexts.
+The METIS FORZA Reaction Lights are portable, sensor-equipped training devices utilized primarily in sports performance and neuro-training contexts.
 They communicate wirelessly to coordinate drills involving light activation and touch/proximity detection.

 Contextual Resources